*.meta type of placeholders - Display any value from WordPress

 }

-In case of using our meta placeholders it doesn't matter whether it's private of public, as long as you remember to use proper name - never forget the underscore if data is saved with one!
+In the case of using our meta placeholders it doesn't matter whether it's private or public, as long as you remember to use the proper name - never forget the underscore if data is saved with one!

 Using *.meta placeholders

-*.meta type of placeholders enables you to reach for any value you need, what makes it a perfect example for programmatically enhanced use cases.
+*.meta type of placeholders enables you to reach for any value you need, which makes it a perfect example for programmatically enhanced use cases.

 Available *.meta placeholders